windseason/ipfs-log/README.md

 An append-only log on IPFS.

-`ipfs-log` uses a linked list of [IPFS](https://github.com/ipfs/ipfs) hashes (Merkle Tree) where each entry in the log points to the previous entry.
-The items are ordered on join based on the parent nodes and time of reception.
+`ipfs-log` is a partially ordered linked list of [IPFS](https://github.com/ipfs/ipfs) hashes where each entry in the log points to all known heads (a head is a node that is not referenced by other nodes in the log).

-Use cases:
+### Use cases
 - Track a version of a file
 - Create a feed of IPFS hashes
 - Messaging